heinzwittenbrink/slides-editorial-processes/lecture-1.md

 - The elements of content strategy [@kissaneElementsContentStrategy2011 ]
 - The elements of editing [@plotnikElementsEditing1982]
-- Google search central on editorial quality [@googlesearchcentralCreatingHelpfulReliable]
+- Google search central on editorial quality [@CreatingHelpfulReliable]
+- Google Quality Rater Guidelines [@googleSearchQualityRating2024]

 ## Kissane